Golf-European Tour World Match Play Championship group stage scores

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Oct 16 (Infostrada Sports) - Scores from the European Tour World Match Play Championship Group stage on Thursday in Ash Henrik Stenson (Sweden) beat Francesco Molinari (Italy) 2 and 1 George Coetzee (South Africa) beat Thongchai Jaidee (Thailand) 2 and 1 Jamie Donaldson (Britain) beat Jonas Blixt (Sweden) 3 and 2 Patrick Reed (U.S.) beat Paul Casey (Britain) 2 and 1 Victor Dubuisson (France) beat Shane Lowry (Ireland) 3 and 2 Pablo Larrazabal (Spain) beat Stephen Gallacher (Britain) by 1 hole Mikko Ilonen (Finland) beat Graeme McDowell (Britain) 2 and 1 Joost Luiten (Netherlands) beat Alexander Levy (France) 4 and 3
+Oct 15 (Infostrada Sports) - Scores from the European Tour World Match Play Championship Group stage on Wednesday in Ash Henrik Stenson (Sweden) halved with George Coetzee (South Africa) by 1 hole Thongchai Jaidee (Thailand) beat Francesco Molinari (Italy) 2 and 0 Paul Casey (Britain) beat Jamie Donaldson (Britain) 2 and 1 Jonas Blixt (Sweden) beat Patrick Reed (U.S.) 2 and 1 Victor Dubuisson (France) beat Pablo Larrazabal (Spain) 3 and 2 Shane Lowry (Ireland) beat Stephen Gallacher (Britain) 3 and 2 Graeme McDowell (Britain) beat Alexander Levy (France) 3 and 2 Joost Luiten (Netherlands) beat Mikko Ilonen (Finland) by 1 hole

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan